-00 Recording Complete
+Recording Complete

-Your recording completed option to create a new do documents.
+I successfully.
+You now have cument or add to one of the

-Create New Docum ent
+Create New Docum lent

 Add to Document: Untitled 0

 Name: Optional

-Add clip directly t a standard a
+Add clip directly to ti meline

 If you have accidentally created a new document when you intended to add the recording to an existing document, just drag or copy/paste your recording into the previous document's canvas, timeline, or Media Library.
 This duplicates the recording in the other document's project folder.